lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Wireless attacks**

 - Replay

+      Attacker captures data between two entities, modifies the data, and attempts to impersonate one of the entities by replaying the data.
+      WPA2 with CCMP and AES is protected against replay attacks.
+      WPA with TKIP is vulnerable to replay attacks.

 - IV

+      Initialization Vector.
+Is a number used for encryption by combining the IV with a pre-shared key to encrypt data-in-transit.
+      IV attacks are successful when the same IV is reused, allowing the attacker to identify the pre-shared key.

 - Evil twin

+      Rouge AP that has the same SSID as a legitimate access point.

 - Rogue AP

+      Unauthorized access points.
+Can be used to connect to the network or as a packet sniffer.

 - Jamming

+      Transmitting signals on the same frequency used by a wireless network.
+AP powerlevels can be increased and different wireless channels can be used to combat this attack.

 - WPS

+      Wifi-Protected Setup.
+Allows users to configure wireless devices with an 8-digit pin instead of a passphrase.
+The PIN is easily bruteforced and can lead to attackers discovering the passphrase for WPA and WPA2 networks.
+If WPS is used for easy connections, should be disabled right after it is done being used.

 - Bluejacking

+      Sending unsolicited messages to nearby Bluetooth devices.
+Relatively harmless.

 - Bluesnarfing

+      Unauthorized access to a bluetooth device.
+Also includes theft of information from a bluetooth device.

 - RFID

+      Radio Frequency Identification.
+Common attacks include:
+      - Sniffing or eavesdropping: collect data by tuning into the same frequency.
+Needs to know what protocol is used by the RFID system.
+      - Replay: configure bogus tags to mimic actual tags on vulnerable objects, allowing theft to be hard to detect.
+      - DoS: Flood the RF with noise, jamming the signal and preventing communication.
 - NFC

+      Near Field Communication.
+Attackers use a NFC reader to capture data from a NFC device.
+Atennas boost the range and can intercept data transfers.

 - Disassociation

+      Disassociation attacks remove a wireless client from a wireless network.
+Normally, the client sends a disassociation frame to terminate the connection.
+In a disassociation attack, attackers spoof the MAC address of a client, and send the disassociation frame in their place.

 **Cryptographic attacks**